• Skip to main content

 • Contact

-• Is a Link-Detached House as 'Good' as a Detached House?
+• Is a link-detached house worth as much as a detached house?

-A link detached house can also be a house that is linked by a garage plus a first-floor room above.
-These are much more like semi-detached houses than detached.
+A link-detached house can also be a house that is linked by a garage plus a first-floor room above.
+These are less common and much more like semi-detached houses than detached houses.

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.